-Brokers are not responsible for claims of cargo losses and damages, instead any claims are to be submitted to the motor carrier which generally is the originating carrier that transport and delivers the freight or the carrier that caused the damage or loss to the freight.
+Brokers are not responsible for claims of cargo losses and damages.
+Instead, any claims are to be submitted to the motor carrier, which generally is the originating carrier that transports and delivers the freight or the carrier that caused the damage or loss to the freight.
 Brokers often assist shippers in filing a claim with the appropriate motor carrier company.

 As of October 1, 2013, the FMCSA requires all regulated brokers and freight forwarders to obtain a BMC-84 $75,000 surety bond.
 Obtain your bond from SuretyGroup.com.
 Upon purchase of the bond, the surety issuing the bond is required to file the bond directly into the FMSCA website.

-Brokers and freight forwarders must renew their bond annually and require renewal premium.
-If the premium is not paid, the FMCSA will be notified electronically of the bonds cancellation for non-renewal.
+Brokers and freight forwarders must renew their bond annually and pay the required renewal premium.
+If the premium is not paid, the FMCSA will be notified electronically of the bond's cancellation for non-renewal.

 The premium that you pay for an FMCSA Broker or Freight Forwarder Bond is dependent on credit, personal and business financial statements and experience in the industry.
 Brokers and Freight Forwarders that can provide proof of a membership in a trucking trade group can earn a discount.